 Summit for Civil Rights 2023

-Please save the date for our 4th Summit for Civil Rights.
-This year’s summit will be in Cleveland, Ohio on September 28 and 29, 2023.
+The 4th Summit for Civil Rights was held at Cleveland State University in Cleveland, Ohio on September 28 and 29, 2023.

 BACKGROUND AND PURPOSE